Isle of Wight Academy is an independent, non-sectarian co-educational college preparatory day school that was founded in 1967.

 In the upper school, college preparatory program electives are offered in English, Spanish, French, science, computer science, social studies, and fine arts.
 The traditional approach to education is practiced in the classrooms.
 Teachers strive to diversify instruction to meet the individual needs of students.
 Curriculum and books are evaluated periodically and updated as needed.

-In the upper school, advanced placement and dual credit courses are offered to our, 10th, 11th and 12th grade students.
-These courses are currently offered in the subject areas of biology, U.S. History, government, English, Spanish, French, Oceanography, computer applications, multimedia and yearbook.
-On average, 77% of the sophomores, 79% of the juniors, and 71% of the seniors are enrolled in one or more of these courses.
+In the Upper School, advanced placement and dual credit courses are offered to our 11th and 12th-grade students.
+These courses are currently offered in the subject areas of English, Spanish, French, US History, Government, Statistics, Economics, and Linear Algebra.
+On average, 85% of the juniors, and 90% of the seniors are enrolled in one or more of these courses.

 Student admission is based on admissions testing administered by either the Director of Admission or Guidance Counselor.
 Isle of Wight Academy does not discriminate on the basis of race, color, national or ethnic origin.